nsauk/NotificationRelay/README.md

 ## Advanced usage

-Let's say you want to post a structured message to different topics at ntfy.sh after Wise transactions depending on currency.
+Let's say you want to post messages to different topics at ntfy.sh after Wise transactions depending on currency.

 With such a config in the app:
 ```json